Agency Information Guide

 1. Introduction

-Where appropriate, links have been provided to documents, reports, data and other information throughout this AIG.
+Where appropriate, links have been provided to documents, reports, data and other information throughout this AIG to assist in navigating the IPC website.

 This AIG is reviewed at least every 12 months and is available from the IPC website at www.ipc.nsw.gov.au/agency-information-guide.
 The IPC values your feedback on this AIG to ensure the highest levels of accessibility are achieved.
 You can provide feedback via email at ipcinfo@ipc.nsw.gov.au or by phone on 1800 472 679.